imoralc/PyIFSview/README.md

 # PyIFSview

 Simple python tool developed to interactively visualize integral field spectroscopy (IFS) data,  such as CALIFA, MaNGA, SAMI or MUSE data.

 ## Installation:

-No installation is necessary.
+We try to make the usage of PyIFSview as simple as possible, so no installation is necessary.
 Only copy the files  and run it to visualize the desired datacube.

 ## Software Requirements: